 Curriculum & Advising

-Duke BME students learn the classical engineering disciplines, as well as mathematics, physics, chemistry, and biology.
+Duke Biomedical Engineering (BME) students learn the classical engineering disciplines, as well as mathematics, physics, chemistry, and biology.
 They also gain broad exposure to Duke University's excellent offerings in social sciences and humanities.

-Refer to the Undergraduate Program Handbook for course planning.
-This resource is updated every semester.
+Refer to the Undergraduate Program Handbook (PDF) for course planning.
+This resource is updated yearly.

 In addition to engineering courses, our curriculum includes: